 The Coverage Gap

-In 2020, once you have spent $4,020 on covered prescription drugs, you enter the coverage gap or donut hole as some people know it.
+In 2021, once you and your plan have spent $4,130 on covered prescription drugs, you enter the coverage gap or donut hole as some people know it.
 The coverage gap is a temporary limit on what the plan will cover for drugs.
 If you receive extra help from Medicare, you won’t enter a coverage gap, but most insurance plans do not cover the gap.

 How to Shop for Coverage